pawamoy/website/docs/showcase/aria2p.md

 I want to write a tutorial on how to write an HTOP-like interface in Python someday, using `aria2p` as an example.
-Such a tutorial would have helped me tremendously back then, so I'm sure it would help other develoopers.
+Such a tutorial would have helped me tremendously back then, so I'm sure it would help other developers.